Sysc4ll3r/Sysc4ll3r.github.io/_posts/2024-02-14-protostar_stack3.md

 2. Variables
 `mov DWORD PTR [esp+0x5c],0x0` : Assign Local Variable `[esp+0x5c]` at to 0
 3. Function Calls
-- `call 0x08048330 gets@plt` call to function `gets` Oh there the function what i think it used for you prompt input XD
+- `call 0x08048330 gets@plt` call to function `gets` Oh there the function what i think it used for prompt input XD
 - `call   8048350 <printf@plt>` call to function `print`
 - `call eax`  call to function address at eax`
 4. Conditional Check